ygfalcon/Solsniper-zero/README.md

 - Use an external SSD for larger datasets.
 - Consider a workstation-grade GPU for model training.

-### High Risk Preset
+### High Risk Preset (deprecated)
-For an aggressive starting point, load the `config.highrisk.toml` preset.
-It turns on all built-in agents with dynamic weighting so risky trades are scaled up automatically.
-Select this file from the UI or set `SOLHUNTER_CONFIG=config.highrisk.toml` before running the bot.
+The legacy `config.highrisk.toml` preset enabled all built-in agents with dynamic weighting so risky trades are scaled up automatically.
+It is deprecated and retained only for reference.
+Use it only if you explicitly set `SOLHUNTER_CONFIG=config.highrisk.toml` before running the bot.

 ## Quick Start